National CAPACD Staff

 Josh has more than a dozen years of experience in building nonprofit housing and community facilities.
 He was most recently Director of Real Estate Development at one of National CAPACD’s founding member organizations— Little Tokyo Service Center in Los Angeles, California—and partnered with a number of National CAPACD members in the Los Angeles region in community development projects.
 Josh has a joint JD and Masters in Urban Planning from UCLA and is based out of National CAPACD's West Coast office.

 Alvina joined National CAPACD in September 2012.
 As the Housing Program Coordinator she oversees CAPACD’s Housing Counseling Program.
 In this capacity, she works directly with National CAPACD’s portfolio of local housing counseling organizations to provide technical assistance and oversight through site visits, regular communication and program evaluation activities, and assists in coordinating grant awards and reports to funders.
-In prior roles to National CAPACD, Alvina worked as the Operations Manager and Homeownership Educator/Counselor for Asian Community Development Corporation (Asian CDC), a nonprofit community organization that develops affordable housing and provides housing assistance to renters, homebuyers, and homeowners.
-As part of Asian CDC’s housing program, the Comprehensive Housing Opportunities Program (CHOP), she helped facilitate and teach sections of the first-time homebuyer class and provided rental counseling assistance to Chinese-speaking clients.
-She also managed day-to-day office operations, which included human resources duties, board liason, communications, and bookkeeping.
-Alvina, a native San Franciscian, graduated from University of California, Los Angeles with a BA in Geography and a minor in Political Science, and received her Master of Regional Planning from Cornell University.
+In prior roles to National CAPACD, Alvina worked as the Operations Manager and a Homeownership/Rental Counselor for Asian Community Development Corporation (Asian CDC), a non-profit community organization that develops affordable housing and provides housing counseling in Boston, MA.
+Through Asian CDC’s Comprehensive Housing Opportunities Program, she helped facilitate and teach sections of the first-time homebuyer class and provided rental counseling assistance to Cantonese-speaking clients.
+She also managed day-to-day office operations, which included human resources duties, board liaison, communications, and bookkeeping.
+Alvina, a native San Franciscan, graduated from University of California, Los Angeles with a BA in Geography and a minor in Political Science, and received her Master of Regional Planning from Cornell University.